This post is our guide for the best things to do in Algarve (Portugal), with tips including historical places, sports, nature, food and shopping.

 Algarve is one of the main tourist regions of Portugal, much sought after by Portuguese and foreigners.
 It is a safe, hospitable destination with excellent sea and climate and good conditions for sports, such as golf.

-The region of the Algarve has its own culture and identity resulting from several factors.
-One of them was maintaining the same territory since the foundation of Portugal, in the 12th century.
+The region has its own culture and identity resulting from several factors.
+One of them was that Algarve maintained the same territory since the foundation of Portugal, in the 12th century.
 Among others factors, it should be highlighted the 500 years of Islamic influence and the peripheral location to Lisbon, the capital of the Country.

 Weather in the Algarve